Lissy93/wapalyzer/README.md

 Except `cats`, all fields are optional.

-Except `cats` and `implied` all fields except one or more patterns (either a string or an array of regular expressions).
+Except `cats` and `implied` all fields accept one or more patterns (either a string or an array of regular expressions).

 ### Patterns